aidarbek/Nikol/README.md

 It is easy!
 Create a few photos of the new person in png format.

-Call them like this: 1.png, 2png, 3.png, etc.
+Call them in ascending order like: 1.png, 2png, 3.png, 4.png, etc.

 There is an array on the 9th line in index.html, called "people".
 Just add a new object to that array,